 - 3 hrs early and 1 hr to spare after check-in

 - Passport valid on the day you return home

 - Departure tax paid and the passport and other information on the receipt filled in before you get in line to check-in

-- Empty all liquids before security (used to be before boarding)
+- Empty all liquids before security

 Flying to Costa Rica

 Every traveler needs their own passport (yes that includes one day old infants).
 If you are traveling on a U.S., Canadian or European Union Passport you do not have to apply for a visa in advance.

-If you’re leaving by bus, taxi or ox cart you may need some way to prove it.
+If you’re leaving by bus, taxi or ox cart you will need some way to prove it.
 The authorities want to know that you’re not planning on moving to Costa Rica permanently without the appropriate residency status.

 Look at the stamp in your passport!
 We have seen Costa Rican immigration officials make several errors including